-Debian is created by the open source community, and has two key focuses – stability and security.
+Debian is created by the open source community, and has two key focuses: stability and security.
 How do they achieve those goals?
 It’s actually quite simple.
 They let new packages come in whether they’re ready or not, and at some point they’ll freeze all packages so that no new versions come in.
 Then they take at least a couple months to scrutinize every package for stability and security flaws.

 Ubuntu gets most of its packages from Debian’s unstable branch, so Ubuntu also has a ridiculously large repository.
-Additionally, there are plenty of other third party sources that make packages for Ubuntu as well that don’t go into the repository.
+Additionally, there are plenty of other third party sources that also make packages for Ubuntu that don’t go into the repository.
 Far more third party packages are made for Ubuntu than they are for Debian.